Bounds for Hardness Condensation in the Query Model: Introduction

-where $i\in [n]$, $b\in\zone$, and $x\in\zone^n$ is an unknown input.
+In this subsection, we explain the ideas and techniques used to obtain our results. \ where $i\in [n]$, $b\in\zone$, and $x\in\zone^n$ is an unknown input.
 The $z$-part corresponds to the workspace, which is not affected by the query.
 The final state $A\ket{0}$ depends on $x$ via the $T$ applications of $O_x$.
 The output of the algorithm is determined by measuring the rightmost qubit of the final state.